Denver Metro Housing Market Report

 Market Overview

-The Denver Metro housing market shows resilience, with the median sale price reaching $532,782 based on the 111 ZIP codes tracked below.
-This reflects a modest increase of 0.4% compared to the previous month, indicating a steady demand despite fluctuating market conditions.
-The median days on market (DOM) for homes sold has significantly improved, now standing at 30 days, which is a 9.6% reduction from earlier figures.
-This quick turnaround suggests that buyers are actively engaging with available homes, even as new listings have plummeted to 730, a staggering 54.4% decrease.
-Such dynamics highlight a competitive environment, where demand continues to outpace supply.
+The Denver Metro housing market shows resilience, with the median sale price reaching $587,136 based on the 99 ZIP codes tracked below.
+This figure reflects a modest increase of 1.2% from the previous month, indicating a stable market despite fluctuations in demand.
+The median days on market (DOM) for homes sold in this period is 37 days, which represents a significant 10.2% decrease, suggesting that properties are moving more quickly off the market.
+However, the total number of new listings has sharply declined to 2,158, a staggering 57.1% drop, highlighting a tightening inventory situation that is likely to influence future price trends.

 Key metrics at a glance